-Copenhagen has firmly established itself as one of the coolest cities in Europe and the perfect city break destination.
-I’ve created the perfect itinerary for three days in Copenhagen to rock your trip.
+Copenhagen has firmly established itself as one of the coolest cities in Europe and is the perfect city break destination.
+I’ve created the perfect itinerary for 3 days in Copenhagen to rock your trip.

 10am – Amalienborg Palace

 Start your day at the Amalienborg Palace.
 In most countries, chances are you aren’t going to get to see the inside of the reigning monarch’s palace unless you are one very connected person.

 Luckily, Denmark’s royal family are a lot more laid back about things and offer visitors the chance to wander around the Amalienborg Palace (one of many palaces in Copenhagen and their winter residence) during the summer months.

 The palace dates back to the 1790s and has been the main residence for many of the Danish royals since then.
 If you’re lucky, you can even catch the changing of the guard, which takes place at midday every day.

 Top Tip: You can visit the palace using the excellent-value Copenhagen Card.
 Read more about the Copenhagen Card and if it’s worth the money.

 11.30am – Statens Museum for Kunsk

 Culture vultures should head to Statens Museum for Kunsk – The National Gallery where you can eye up a range of European and national paintings dated from the 15th century right up to the present day.